Did the recent devastation from flooding in and around Yellowstone National Park suddenly change your travel summer plans?

 Read More: Things to Do in Big Sky, Montana During Summer

-Bozeman is the much more famous city in Montana, but we love its big city neighbor to the west: Butte, located over a mountain pass less than 90 minutes from Bozeman.
+Bozeman is the much more famous city in Montana and is the typical city stay visitors do along with Yellowstone National Park, but we also love its big city neighbor to the west: Butte, located over a mountain pass less than 90 minutes from Bozeman.

 There’s nowhere else in the USA quite like Butte.
 The city literally has a massive pit near it from the copper mining heyday at the turn of the 20th century.